RE-SS3D/SS3D/Documents/CONTRIBUTING.md

 ### Naming Files and Folders:

-When (re)naming files and folders always do so using ['PascalCase'](https://techterms.com/definition/pascalcase) this makes naming consistant which helps with organization and clarity.
+When (re)naming files and folders always do so using ['PascalCase'](https://techterms.com/definition/pascalcase), this makes naming consistant which helps with organization and clarity.

+Ex.
+"LockerDoorAnimationController.file" would be correct, not "Locker Door Animation Controller.file", not "lockerdoor animation controller.file", not "AnimationController - LockerDoor.file".